pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

   * Policy implications for government (for example carbon emission control) etc.
 * In order to outpt good application articles and convince the industry, I am learning and have grasped many methodologies, including:
   *  Mechanism design
-  *  Complexity analysis
   *  Dyanmic programming, Stochastic optimization
-  *  Bandits and online algorithms.
+  *  Complexity analysis, bandits and online algorithms.
   *  Recently, I am also very interested in algorithmic game theory and privacy preserving algorithms.
 * I will devote half of my attention to empirical study in the future.